Pandemic World Series draws smallest crowd in over century

 Pandemic World Series draws smallest crowd in over centuryNew

-ARLINGTON, Texas (AP) — A crowd of about 11,000 was expected for the World Series opener between the Los Angeles Dodgers and Tampa Bay Rays, spread in groups of up to four, mostly in alternate rows and none directly behind each other among the forest green seats.
-That would be the smallest for a World Series game in about 111 years.
-Major League Baseball planned to make about 11,500 tickets available for each game, about 28% of the 40,518 capacity at the new retractable-roof stadium of the Texas Rangers.
+ARLINGTON, Texas (AP) — A crowd of 11,388 attended the World Series opener between the Los Angeles Dodgers and Tampa Bay Rays, the lowest count in a Fall Classic since Game 6 in 1909.
+They spread in groups of up to four, mostly in alternate rows and none directly behind each other among the forest green seats.
+Major League Baseball made about 28% available of the 40,518 capacity at the new retractable-roof stadium of the Texas Rangers.
 World Series games are usually festive.
-This one had a surreal, somber aspect caused by the novel coronavirus pandemic.
+This one had a surreal feel caused by the coronavirus pandemic.